opencast/opencast.github.io/communication.md

 Best entry point to the community probably is our *adopters’ meeting* on the last Wednesday of every other month (cf. calendar below for details).
 The meeting is at 3pm UTC in [Big Blue Button](https://opencast.blindsidenetworks.net) (password: welcome).
 An agenda for this meeting is usually announced a few days before the meeting on the users' mailing list.

-For developers, sysops, committers, contributors, and everyone interested in the further development of Opencast the *technical meeting* is a must every Tuesdays at 3pm UTC on <https://opencast.blindsidenetworks.net> (password: welcome).
+For developers, sysops, committers, contributors, and everyone interested in the further development of Opencast the *technical meeting* is a must every Tuesdays at 3pm UTC in [Big Blue Button](https://opencast.blindsidenetworks.net) (password: welcome).
 An agenda will be announced before the meeting on the developers’ mailing list.

 Last but not least, there is an *adopters’ meeting* for the german-speaking community on the last Wednesday of every other month at 15:00 CEST in the Opencast meeting space of [Big Blue Button](https://opencast.blindsidenetworks.net) (password: welcome).
 An agenda for this meeting is usually announced a few days before the meeting on the german-speaking mailing list.